embuxLinux/embuxlinux.github.io/source/install_raspberry.md

 # Embux on a Raspberry Pi

 This guide explains installing Embux on Raspberry Pis.
-Raspberry Pis are small computers around the size of a credit card.
+Raspberry Pis are small and cheap computers around the size of a credit card.
 Raspberry Pis are based on ARM processors, so this means we will use an ARM image.

 ## Requirements